DS-567/AMD-AOHW25_620/README.md

 ## 1. Motivation 🧠

-- A watchdog should provide:
+- A watchdog should introduce:
    -    ***Minimal power and area overheads***
    -    ***Effective fault detection***
    -    ***Robustness to failure***